 The Company operates in accordance with the laws, rules and regulations to ensure the efficiency of environmental and safety operations.
-The Company ensures that there is no pollution that affects the environment in the production process and strictly complies to the regulations and requirements of the Department of Industrial Works.
+The Company ensures that there is no pollution that affects the environment in the production process and strictly complies to the regulations and requirements of the department of industrial works.

 The Company has measures in managing waste that occurred from production and non-quality products.
 In the process of producing 3 in 1 beverages, there is very little waste from the production.
 Which most of the waste generated from the production process is bags that are used to store raw materials during the production process.
 Two layers of bags are usually used during this process, the outer layer will be circulated and change into new bags every 2 days with the purpose of reducing the amount of waste that occurs.
-The inner bags that are exposed to the raw material are disposable in order to reduce Microbial crosscontamination.
+The inner bags that are exposed to the raw material are disposable in order to reduce Microbial cross-contamination.
 Moreover, there is a bag disposal path and disposal area for all bags orderly which is in accordance with the food sanitation principles and is the prevention of vectors; and the municipal vehicles collect garbage from the factory.
 Garbage that can be sold, will be sold to the garbage recycle buyer in that area.
-The company's quality assurance department will evaluate the quality of non-quality products whether it can be reprocess.
+The Company's quality assurance department will evaluate the quality of non-quality products whether it can be reprocess.
 If it can be reprocess such non-quality products will deliver to the product research and development department to find a reprocess formula and establish methods for the manufacturer; but if the product is not reprocess able, the manufacturer will store such products in the warehouse and label them as product destruction where these product will go in to the annual destruction process.

 In order to get the most efficient use of resources, the Company used transportation service to deliver goods to the warehouse.
 Policy has been set on delivering products on time where efficient product management plan has been established to help reduce energy consumption in transporting and to help reduce environmental impacts.
-This year, the Company has promoted the use of resources efficiently and worthwhile.
-Require employees to be attentive and operate with awareness of safety and environmental awareness By having a photo contest activity "Awakening ...
-Awakening ... take care of the environment within the organization" to all employees to realize the importance of helping to preserve the environment in the organization such as Water droplets, Save electricity, Use reuse paper, Data collection Paperless, Cancel using plastic tubes etc.
+In addition, the company set up water and energy saving campaign, which promotes employees to turn off the lights during 1 hour lunch break to help save energy.